run-ai/docs/docs/admin/runai-setup/config/allow-external-access-to-containers.md

 *   Using _PyCharm_ to run python commands remotely.
 *   Using _TensorBoard_ to view machine learning visualizations

 This requires _exposing container ports_.
 When using docker, the way Researchers expose ports is by <a href="https://docs.docker.com/engine/reference/commandline/run/" target="_self">declaring</a> them when starting the container.
-Run:AI has similar syntax.
+Run:ai has similar syntax.

-Run:AI is based on Kubernetes.
+Run:ai is based on Kubernetes.
 Kubernetes offers an abstraction of the container's location.
 This complicates the exposure of ports.
 Kubernetes offers several options:

 | Method | Description | Prerequisites |
 |--------|-------------|---------------|